sandrina-p/portfolio_v3/README.md

 ## Run it locally

 ### Pre-requisites

 I built this in 2020 and I haven't updated any dependency since then.

-Last time I ran the project successfully in Nov 2024.
-I had to:
+Last time I ran the project successfully in Nov 2024, I had to:
-- Use Node v18.20.5 (use nvm or asdf)
+- Use Node v18.20.5 (use `nvm` or `asdf` to install it)
 - If you have MacOS M1/M2/M3, you'll need to solve [chromium binary issues](https://stackoverflow.com/a/66044814).

+Then you are ready to:

 ```bash
 # Install dependencies